Divorce Planning - Frequently Asked Questions

 The services at Divorce Financially can be retained to work with one party in the divorce.
-In this role, we works as a problem solver, as well as helping to educate clients on the impact of various settlement options.
+In this role, we work as a problem solver, as well as helping to educate client(s) on the impact of various settlement options.

 Divorce Financially can provide expert testimony in court, although we prefers to work in collaborative and mediation cases where both parties are focused on arriving at a mutually acceptable settlement.

 There are three main financial areas to consider as you work through your divorce.
 First is the property division.
 As you work through the property division, you will want to consider the growth potential, tax consequence and liquidity of each asset.
 Second is budgeting.
 It is important to understand what your monthly expenses will be for you and your children post divorce.
 Third are taxes.
 You will need to understand how your taxes will change and how they will impact your settlement (e.g. what should your filing status be?
-What is the best way to structure your child exemptions?
-How will family support effect your tax situation?).
+What is the best way to structure your child exemptions?).

 Typically, when working with a neutral financial professional, it is best protocol for the financial professional not to meet one-on-one with only one spouse.
-This is to help ensure transparency of the process and that both parties have access to the same information.
+This is to help ensure transparency of the process and so that both parties have access to the same information.
 However, in certain situations, it may be helpful to have a separate meeting with a neutral financial professional to help move the divorce forward.
 This can be done as long as the other spouse and their attorney are in agreement.
-In these situations, the notes and reports from the meeting are shared with all team members.

 When working with a neutral financial professional, transparency is key.
 When you communicate with a neutral financial professional, make sure that your spouse is aware of the communication.
 For example, if you e-mail information to Divorce Financially, or ask questions related to your financial situation, it is important to copy your spouse so that the financial professional can reply “all” to ensure that you are both in the loop with the response.